return1/return1.at/content/2012-03-15-problems-installing-monit-and-munin-on-ubuntu.rst

 :category: Server
 :tags: ubuntu, munin, mysql
 :slug: problems-installing-monit-and-munin-on-ubuntu
+:summary: What i needed to tweak to monitor mysql.

 To monitor mysql, you need to activate the mysql pid file creation.
 In ``/etc/mysql/my.cnf``, in the ``[mysqld]`` section add